Kaka5hi/Kaka5hi/README.md

 ### Hi there 👋

 - I'm a self taught developer from India.
 Currently learning Frontend(React) and making single page applications.
 - I would love to do some front-end related work anytime.
-If you have an idea, a project, or just want to talk web development, get in touch.
+If you have an idea, a project, or just want to talk about web development, get in touch.

 <!--